wittler-github/A_MD_Analysis_of_Insulin/README.md

 #### Additional information, scripts and data as pertains to a number of publications as relating to Molecular Dynamics Analyses of Insulin or Analysis of related protein systems.
 -----------------------------------------------------------------
 -----------------------------------------------------------------
-### Thesis published at La Trobe University (from this permanent link where one can download a large PDF-file of 78 mb)
+### Thesis published at La Trobe University (from this permanent link where one can download a large PDF-file of 78 mb).
 http://hdl.handle.net/1959.9/568798

-#### Citation information for Thesis (Please cite this thesis when deriving information or when using the code as is uploaded on this site)
+#### Citation information for Thesis (Please cite this thesis when deriving information or when using the code as is uploaded on this site).
 Reference Type:  Thesis
 Author: Wittler, Henry Per Andreas
+Supervisor: Brian J. Smith
 Year: 2019
 Title: A Molecular Dynamics Analysis of Insulin
 Academic Department: Department of Chemistry and Physics